Rojalin12312434/test345345test/Assignment _2.md

 Ans: They all do the some thing.The range(10) call ranges from 0 up to(but not including)10,
-range(0,10) explicitly tells the loop to start at 0 ,and range(0,10,1) explicitly tells the loop to increase the variable by 1 on each iteration.12.
-Write a short program that prints the numbers 1 to 10 using a for loop.
+range(0,10) explicitly tells the loop to start at 0 ,and range(0,10,1) explicitly tells the loop to increase the variable by 1 on each iteration.

+12. Write a short program that prints the numbers 1 to 10 using a for loop.
 Then write an equivalent program that prints the numbers 1 to 10 using a while loop.

 ```python